lnis-uofu/FROG_test_infrastructure/Testboard/Hardware/README.md

-The testboard hardware folder structure contains design and documentation files for the POSH project test bed.
-Baseboard for the Trenz Electronic UltraSOM+ MPSoC (TE0803) and an additional custom daughter board (TEBF0808) to connect a VLSI circuit to be tested.
+The testboard hardware folder contains design and documentation files for the POSH project test bed, baseboard for the Trenz Electronic UltraSOM+ MPSoC (TE0803) and an additional custom daughter board (TEBF0808) to connect a VLSI circuit to be tested.

 # Directory description

-Baseboard for the Trenz Electronic UltraSOM+ MPSoC (TE0803) and an additional custom daughter board (TEBF0808) to connect a VLSI circuit to be tested.
 - ./AP-TEBF0808-04: Baseboard design files for the POSHtestbed project.
 - ./Daughterboard: Custom board to connect FROG12_nm chip to the baseboard.
 - ./ULTRASoMCarier: Carier card for above listed boards.